Pedicularis furbishiae: Distribution and habitat

 Furbish's lousewort grows on the bank of the Saint John River in three areas of New Brunswick and at 18 sites in Maine.
 It needs moist, unstable, semi-shaded, eroding banks subject to flooding, and ice-scouring.
 In this way, it is typical of an entire group of shoreline species (e.g. Sabatia kennedyana, Platanthera flava) that grow in wet meadows created by spring flooding and ice scour, combined with summer low water periods.
 Its range extends 225 km from "the town of Andover, New Brunswick ... upstream to a point 2.4 km past the confluence with the Big Black River in Aroostook County, Maine".
 Despite only being found in a limited range today, previous records show it was found throughout the Aroostook River, but recent surveys have found no such populations.

 Conservation

 Because it is endangered and endemic to the area, development projects have been restricted to preserve its habitat.
 For example, the Dickey-Lincoln dam, a $227 million hydroelectric project proposed on the upper Saint John River in 1974, was deauthorized by Congress in 1986 after years of study, because the dam would have flooded 88000 acre of Maine forest and severely reduced the lousewort's habitat.
 Some criticized ending the dam project to protect the lousewort; Time magazine called the idea "downright silly" in 1977.
 While thought extinct at the time the dam was proposed, it was rediscovered in 1976 by C.D.
 Richards while doing surveys to determine the environmental impact of the dam.
+It was later discovered in the Saint John River Valley in New Brunswick by Dr. George Stirrett and Frederick Wallace Tribe, prompting the Canadian government to recognize its endangered status in 1980.
+In recognition of their efforts, both Stirrett and Tribe were awarded Stewardship Awards from the province of New Brunswick.
+Additionally, the George M. Stirrett Nature Preserve was established in 1992, and a prominent road in Perth-Andover was named F. Tribe Road.